 Blog

-In Kotlin primitive types such as Int or Double correspond to high-performant Java primitive types such as int or double.
+Kotlin basic types such as Int or Double correspond to high-performance Java primitive types such as int or double.
 But nullable (Int?) and generic (<Int>) versions of those types are mapped to boxed Java types such as Integer or Double.

-Boxed types have a serious impact on memory usage.
+Boxed types are memory heavy.
 Let’s make a simple comparison.

 @Test